 Different talent segments and candidate personas are going to be interested in engaging with different types of recruiting content.
-Engineers want to hear stories from other engineers, salespeople want to learn about Sales leadership, etc. This is why one of our plans for 2021 is to build out our newsletter for different talent segments (i.e. by team or department).
+Engineers want to hear stories from other engineers, salespeople want to learn about Sales leadership, etc. This is why one of our plans for 2021 is to build out our talent newsletter for different talent segments (i.e. by team or department).

 Rally note: If you want to take your personalization to the next level, consider implementing micro talent networks!
 Read all about this approach in Jill Shabelman’s blog for Rally, Micro Talent Networks: Go Small to Go Big on Talent Engagement.